Home Reporting - Australia Australia: ODC Report - Breakdown Report

 Column What It Shows

-Difference The gap between expected and reported values
+Variance The gap between the expected and actual values

 PASS / FAIL Criteria

-• PASS — The expected value and reported value match within 1 gram (0.001 kg).
+• PASS: The expected and actual values match within 1 gram (0.001 kg).
 Minor rounding differences are tolerated.

-• FAIL — The difference exceeds 1 gram.
+• FAIL: The variance exceeds 1 gram.
 The sum of individual activities does not match the reported total.

 What FAIL Means